 When it comes to drawing buyers from all corners of the globe, the Istanbul real estate market is undoubtedly Turkey’s star performer.
 Historically, it’s always been the number one domestic property sales destination globally, and in 2015, it overtook the Antalya Mediterranean region as Turkey’s most popular destination for foreign buyers of Istanbul property for sale.
-Discover Istanbul for yourself.
+Discover property in Turkey for yourself.

 Why do investors purchase real estate in Istanbul?